apache/iceberg/docs/docs/nessie.md

 table_env.execute_sql("CREATE CATALOG nessie_catalog WITH ("
                       "'type'='iceberg', "
-                      "'catalog-impl'='org.apache.iceberg.nessie.NessieCatalog', "
+                      "'type'='nessie', "
                       "'uri'='http://localhost:19120/api/v2', "
                       "'ref'='main', "
                       "'warehouse'='/path/to/warehouse')")
 ```

 There is nothing special above about the `nessie` name.
 A spark catalog can have any name, the important parts are the
-settings for the `catalog-impl` and the required config to start Nessie correctly.
+settings for the `type` or `catalog-impl` and the required config to start Nessie correctly.
 Once you have a Nessie catalog you have access to your entire Nessie repo.
 You can then perform create/delete/merge
 operations on branches and perform commits on branches.
 Each Iceberg table in a Nessie Catalog is identified by an
 arbitrary length namespace and table name (eg `data.base.name.table`).
 These namespaces must be explicitly created